Tandridge District: History

+The new district was named after the medieval Tandridge Hundred, which had covered a similar area.
+From the seventeenth century onwards, hundreds gradually declined in importance as administrative divisions, with their functions passing to other bodies such as the county courts.
+The final administrative functions of hundreds had been extinguished in 1886.
+The Tandridge hundred was named after the hillside village and ridge of the North Downs, Tandridge.

 The vast majority of the district is covered by the Metropolitan Green Belt to prevent extension of the London urban area.

-The district was formed on 1 April 1974, under the Local Government Act 1972, by the merger of Caterham and Warlingham urban district and Godstone Rural District.
-Since 2000, civil parish councils once again cover the district.

 The district is not currently twinned, but one of its towns, Lingfield, is twinned with Plaisance-du-Touch, a commune on the outskirts of Toulouse, France.